 I've often joked that Bob (my Dad) should have encouraged me to play drums instead of bass - we could have made a killer rhythm section!
 But ultimately, bass chose me, and I've been playing, recording, and performing with bass instruments of all kinds for over 35 years.

 Most of my "legit" credits are as an electric bassist over the years, as I played in several original bands in a rock/pop genre - but the upright has been within easy reach since I was a teen.
-For instance, see the photo below, which is from the Spring concert from my senior year in high school (1988); it's my first public performance playing a double bass.
-While I can't say that I look back fondly to the waistcoat and lavender bowtie I'm wearing, I'm pretty confident that my playing was just fine!
+For instance, for my first public upright bass performance, I accompanied the concert choir at the Spring Concert, going all the way back to my senior year in high school (1988).
+While I can't say that I look back fondly to the waistcoat and lavender bowtie I wore, I'm pretty confident that my playing was just fine!

 I sometimes play my own fully carved URB in a group that plays traditional tunes on acoustic and traditional instruments, mostly for charity events.
 Though I've mostly been out the "spotlight" for a while, focusing on managing the business and raising my young daughter, I've been trying to get back in the fray with a low-pressure acoustic group.
 But I'm still looking for like-minded musicians.
 Know anyone?